victortrac/cloud-tools/reservationist/README.md

 ### To-Use
 Copy config-sample.py to config.py and edit to suit your needs.

     python reservationist.py

 Copy output to excel as a CSV and behold.

 ### Limitations
 Lots.
-I hacked this in a couple of hours to do what I needed at the moment.
-Off of the top of my head:
+I hacked this in a couple of hours to do what I needed at the moment, but some limitations that come to mind:
 * Only outputs to the screen in an ugly csv manner
 * Doesn't know or care about RDS